 In April of 2019, Hudson re-enrolled at Auburn to earn the degree he never finished.

-Hudson will be tasked with help leading Auburn’s baseball team back to Omaha for the College World Series.
-The Tigers finished 38-28 and played in the CWS last year for the first time since 1997, losing to Mississippi State and Louisville.
+Hudson’s task now is to get Auburn’s baseball team back to Omaha for the College World Series.
+The Tigers finished 38-28 and played in the 2019 CWS for the first time since 1997, losing to Mississippi State and Louisville.